jeremyferguson/misinfomap/README.md

 This is done by scraping Tweets about COVID-19 over a set time interval and searching tweets for certain keywords related to misinformation (i.e. "hoax").
 The result of this search is then filtered by state, and graphed over time.

 ## Viewing the data
 Viewing the data can be done within the IPython notebook "Heatmap_widgets.ipynb".
 The notebook displays a slider which can be used to see the time progression of COVID-19 cases, and hovering over any individual state will show the progression of confirmed cases and detected misinformation trends for that state.
+You also must have the plotly python library installed to run the script.